Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 The property that the National Museum of the Pacific War occupies was once home to the Nimitz Steamboat Hotel, a hotel in town that Admiral Nimitz owned and operated on this site on Main Street.

-The National Museum of the Pacific War focuses on the battles of World War II.
 When you explore the Museum of the Pacific War, you will notice that it contains world-class artifacts, some of which are directly from the Pacific War combat zone.

 The Japanese Garden of Peace was a gift from Japan and serves as a reminder of the friendship between Japan and the United States.